 Is the goal of uninterrupted sleep worth it for you and your baby?
-If you’re convinced that learning to sleep independently through the night is in your baby’s best interests, then it’s easier to find the motivation to carry on through the few nights needed to help her adjust to the change.
+If you’re convinced that learning to sleep independently through the night is in your baby’s best interests, it’s easier to find the motivation to carry on through the few nights needed to help her adjust to the change.
 If not, returning to the status quo might be your best choice.

 Are the time intervals right for your baby?

 Some babies calm down when a parent enters the room.
 Other babies get more upset.
-If your baby is getting more upset, lengthen the time intervals to 5, 10 then 15 minutes.
+If your baby is getting more upset, lengthen the time intervals to 5, 10 and 15 minutes.
 This way your baby has more time to go to sleep by himself, and less time to get upset by your return.

-When it seems too hard
+When controlled comforting seems too hard

 - Consider breaking down controlled comforting into a series of steps.
 For example, you could rock your baby until she’s quiet and put her down semi-asleep for a week.
 Then for the next week, put your baby in the cot fully awake.

-- Use camping out as an alternative.
+- Use camping out instead.

-If things haven’t improved after two weeks, talk to your doctor or child health nurse.
+If things haven’t improved after two weeks, talk to your doctor or child and family health nurse.
 They’ll be able to help you develop a program tailored to the needs of your child.

 Working with a trusted child health professional can help you to improve your baby’s sleep.
 You could think about getting this kind of support before you try controlled comforting.
 Read more about getting help with settling babies